Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 \subsection{Experimental setup}

-\paragraph{Model and resources:} Unless otherwise stated, our experiments are conducted on LLaVA-v1.5 \cite{liu2023llava}.
+\paragraph{Model and resources:} Our experiments are conducted on LLaVA-v1.5-7B \cite{liu2023llava} and Qwen2-VL-7B \cite{wang2024qwen2}.
 All experiments are conducted on a single RTX5000 (24GB) GPU.
 Most of the memory is needed only for loading the model in memory and performing forward passes for multimodal inputs, as the memory cost of core parts of our methodology (representation extraction, training $g_{\Theta}$, steering operations during inference) accounts for a tiny fraction of the total memory.

 \paragraph{Hyperparameters:} We respectively consider layers $L^*=15$ and $L^*=14$ to apply steering on and layers $L'=30$ and $L'=14$ to extract the input context (see Section \ref{sec:methodol2s}) for safety enforcement and hallucination mitigation.
 The auxiliary network $g_{\Theta^*}$ for L2S consists in a single 2-layers MLP with hidden size 100, and is trained for 100 epochs using the Adam optimizer with either a learning rate of $10^{-4}$ or $5 \times 10^{-5}$ as well as a batch size of 64.
 We use a cosine learning rate scheduler with warmup, followed by an adaptive scheduler that reduces the learning rate when the validation performance plateaus.
 Finally, we select the model yielding the best validation performance across the epochs.
 The discussion about how to choose various hyperparameters for L2S can be found in \Cref{app:exp-details}.